 Discussion

-In this placebo-controlled RCT, a 5-day regimen of ensitrelvir PEP was effective in preventing COVID-19 among HHCs and demonstrated a significant relative risk reduction in COVID-19 through day 10 in the mITT population (67%) and the ITT population (57%) compared with placebo, including a numerical risk reduction in high-risk participants (76%).
+In this placebo-controlled RCT, a 5-day regimen of ensitrelvir PEP was effective in preventing COVID-19 among HHCs and demonstrated a significant relative risk reduction in COVID-19 through day 10 in the mITT population (67%) and the ITT population (57%) compared with placebo, including a numerically lower number in high-risk participants (76%).
 Ensitrelvir PEP was also associated with a 34% relative risk reduction in SARS-CoV-2 transmission within households.

-The point estimate of protective efficacy for ensitrelvir PEP (67.0%) was numerically higher than the nonsignificant reductions in symptomatic SARS-CoV-2 infections reported for nirmatrelvir-ritonavir (29.8%–35.5%)13 and molnupiravir (23.6%) RCTs.14 Several factors may explain the greater efficacy observed with ensitrelvir PEP compared with the results from previous studies,13,14 including differences in study designs, particularly the time to PEP initiation (<72 hours vs 96–120 hours of illness onset in IPs), a more precise definition of illness (minimum symptom durations of 48 vs 24 hours), and a shorter timeframe for primary endpoint assessment (through day 10 vs day 14).
+The point estimate of protective efficacy for ensitrelvir PEP (67.0%) was numerically higher than those in symptomatic SARS-CoV-2 infections reported for nirmatrelvir-ritonavir (29.8%–35.5%)13 and molnupiravir (23.6%) RCTs.14 Several factors may explain the efficacy observed with ensitrelvir PEP compared with the results from previous studies,13,14 including differences in study designs, particularly the time to PEP initiation (<72 hours vs 96–120 hours of illness onset in IPs), a more precise definition of illness (minimum symptom durations of 48 vs 24 hours), and a shorter timeframe for primary endpoint assessment (through day 10 vs day 14).
 Additional contributing factors may include differences in household composition, use of nonpharmaceutical interventions, circulating variant types, and background immunity from prior infection or vaccinations.
 Even with a less stringent COVID-19 definition (occurrence of ≥1 symptom for >24 hours up to day 15) in the current trial, the frequency of illness remained lower with ensitrelvir (58% relative risk reduction).

 We found that the frequency of COVID-19 among HHCs receiving placebo was considerably lower in the US than Japan.
 A lower proportion of placebo recipients developing COVID-19 (3.9%) was also reported in the nirmatrelvir-ritonavir PEP trial enrolled largely in the US.13 Multiple factors may have contributed to differences in transmission rates including use of nonpharmaceutical interventions, individual behavior of IPs and HHCs, household size (Table S1), circulating variants,23 immunity, and other factors.
 Additionally, nasopharyngeal viral loads in Japanese IPs averaged 1.68 log10 copies/mL higher than those in American ones (Table S1), which might contribute to higher risk of transmission.
 Nonetheless, the direction of the point estimate supports a clinical benefit in both Japan and US.